1Hyena/aronia/doc/skills.md

 that it will attack the provocateur.

 This skill is not cost free though.
-The acting character must have a small amount of protection to maladictions (also known as _saves_) in their disposal.
+The acting character must have a small amount of protection to maledictions (also known as _saves_) in their disposal.
 Upon successful completion, taunting will drain the actor from all of its saves.